Rohitkhot1718/HealthCare_ChatBot_Chikitsa.AI/README.md

-# Chikista.AI Healthcare Chatbot
+# Chikitsa.AI Healthcare Chatbot

-Chikista.AI is an interactive health chatbot designed to provide personalized assistance for various health-related queries.
-Whether you have symptoms, need medical information, or just want to chat, Chikista.AI is here for you.
+Chikitsa.AI is an interactive health chatbot designed to provide personalized assistance for various health-related queries.
+Whether you have symptoms, need medical information, or just want to chat, Chikitsa.AI is here for you.

 ## 🚀 Features

-**Symptom Recognition:** Describe your symptoms, and Chikista.AI will provide relevant information and guidance.
+**Symptom Recognition:** Describe your symptoms, and Chikitsa.AI will provide relevant information and guidance.

 **Conversational Interface:** Engage in natural conversations with the chatbot for a user-friendly experience.